moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_dp_spec/index.md

     ```

-## Step 2: Add Data Product-Specific Attributes
+## Step 2: Add Data Product-specific attributes

 This section outlines data product-specific attributes such as Bundle resource, inputs, outputs, and references.
 All the specific details related to the data product comes under `data` section in spec file.